 4. Keep your cat’s ears warm with a fleece snood.

 As mentioned before, your cat’s ears are especially sensitive to the cold.
-If your cat will tolerate having things on his head/ears, a fleece snood is great for protecting ears.
+If your cat will tolerate having things on their head/ears, a fleece snood is great for protecting ears.

 5. Protect your cat’s feet with a set of booties.